What is couples therapy?

 -have filed for divorce and are moving forward with divorce proceedings

-If these issues are discovered during the assessment phase, or the therapeutic process, I will refer you out to relevant providers to address those concerns; couples therapy would not begin/continue with me.
+If these issues are discovered during the assessment phase, or the therapeutic process, I will refer you out to relevant providers to address those concerns; couples therapy would not continue with me.

 Treatment